section-engineering-education/engineering-education/content/articles/how-to-create-font-chooser-app/index.md

 #### Advantages of Graphical User Interface

-- it is simple to use
+- It is simple to use
-- there is no need to memorize the command lists as it is easy to visualize and remember.
+- There is no need to memorize the command lists as it is easy to visualize and remember.
 - Allows more than one application and program to run at the same time.
 - It provides many exceptional support services.
-- it is self-explanatory.
+- It is self-explanatory.

 #### Disadvantages of Graphical User Interface

-- It consumes a lot of computer memory.
+- It consumes a lot of computer memory, elements like icon and fonts must be loaded.
+Additional system resources are required to load video, mouse, and other drivers, while a command line interface doesn't require so much memory to to run on a computer system.
 ### Creating a font chooser app

 In our code editor, we'll make a new file called `font.py`, where we'll write our code.